0nur0duncu/Twitter-Scraping/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## 📫 Contact

-Project Maintainer: [Name]
-Project Link: [GitHub Repo URL]

-## 🙏 Acknowledgments

-- Selenium team
-- fake-useragent developers
-- All contributors

 ## 🔍 Technical Details

 ### Main Components